ninjasource/rp-pico2w-examples/README.md

 ## Troubleshooting

 Error running:
-`Error: "Unable to find mounted pico"`
+`No accessible RP-series devices in BOOTSEL mode were found.`
 Reason: The pico2 cannot be detected in bootloader mody by the host
 Solution: Unplug the pico, hold down the BOOTSEL button while plugging it back in.
-On Linux you need to mound the usb drive (e.g. by clicking on RP2350 in your file explorer - you should see two files)
+You can then release the button and the device should remain in boot mode.

 Compile errors:
 ```